 The goal of band is to strive for excellence in musical practice and performance.
 Emphasis will be placed on sound production, articulation, rhythm, ear training, and group performance.
 Studies have shown that playing an instrument helps students realize their full potential by improving memory, coordination, reasoning, motivation, critical thinking, and self-esteem.
 Students will also learn the importance of working together and being committed to a common goal.
 The band will perform concerts as well as provide music for the drama department and other smaller functions around the school.
 Our hope is that playing an instrument will encourage students to strive for excellence in other subjects and ultimately their desired career path.

-The Mandarin Chinese class offers an introduction to the basic usage of the Chinese language.
+The Spanish immersion class offers an introduction to the basic usage of the Spanish language.
 It builds students’ speaking and listening skills through simple everyday conversations.
-The students gain reading and writing skills by studying the Hanyu Pinyin system and the simplified Chinese characters.
-Chinese culture, current events, customs, and festivals are also incorporated into the curriculum.
+The students gain reading and writing skills by studying the rules of Spanish grammar and correct spelling of Spanish words.
+Spanish culture, current events, customs, and festivals are also incorporated into the curriculum.

 The NASPE (National Association for Sport and Physical Education) standards are integrated and emphasized through physical education unit curriculum.
 Our intramural and upper school sports team offerings groom our students for the high school team experience.
 Our upper school sports teams welcome the beginning player as well as the experienced.
 Our coaching staff provides a safe and caring environment for the middle school athlete.
 We do not cut students from a team.
 In class, our emphasis is on skill development and participation.
 We consistently emphasize, with all of our students, the importance of taking personal responsibility for making healthy lifestyle and activity choices that will positively influence their health and fitness.
 Physical Education units, intramural, and upper school team offerings are rotated each year.
 Upper school students also participate in the Presidential Youth Fitness Program.